 Buy A Second Home In Denver, Colorado

 Looking to buy a second home in Denver?
-We’d love to show you condos in your price range, that fit your criteria.
-Call (303) 222-0027, or e-mail firstname.lastname@example.org.
+We would love to show you condos in your price range, that fit your criteria.
+Please call (303) 222-0027, or e-mail firstname.lastname@example.org.

 Have you been thinking about buying a condo in Denver to use as your second home?
 Perhaps you live in the mountains and would like a place in the city, something close to the arts, symphony, and sports venues.
 Or maybe you travel frequently to the Denver area on business and would like to stay in your own place, rather than in a hotel.

-Whatever your reasons for considering a second home purchase, below you’ll find a few things to consider when choosing which condo, loft, or townhome to purchase in Denver.
+Whatever your reasons for considering a second home purchase, below you will find a few things to consider when choosing which condo, loft, or townhome to purchase in Denver.

 Lock And Leave Your Second Home

 If you buy a second home in Denver, you’ll want to choose a residence that you can simply “lock and leave,” which most likely means you’ll want a condo or loft, maybe a townhome if all of the exterior upkeep and maintenance is included.
 Many of the larger Denver condo buildings have handyman services available.
 There’s going to be an extra fee for the services, but it saves you the trouble of finding and vetting all of your contractors.

 Safety and Security At Your Second Home

 When it comes to home buying, everyone wants safety and security, but with a second home, that extra level of protection becomes more important because you might only visit your condo or loft on weekends, or a few times a year.
 Some of the larger Denver condo buildings have front desks that are manned 24/7.